This historic building in Florence has an amazing history.

 11. It briefly became the seat of power of Napoleon in Italy

-The Austrian House of Lorraine briefly had to seize ownership of the palace to Napoleon in the year 1816 when he occupied Italy after the French Revolution and the wars that followed it.
+The Austrian House of Lorraine briefly had to seize ownership of the palace from Napoleon in the year 1816 when he occupied Italy after the French Revolution and the wars that followed it.

 Napoleon made it his seat of power when he controlled Italy.
 It would eventually pass on to the House of Savoy in 1860 and briefly become the residence of King Victor Emmanuel II.
 He was the first king of a reunited Italy since the 6th century and lived in the palazzo until 1871.